Marker Logo

 Topics.
 This historical marker is listed in these topic lists: ArchitectureLaw Enforcement.
 A significant historical year for this entry is 1881.

 Location.
 36° 21.862′ N, 93° 34.068′ W. Marker is in Berryville, Arkansas, in Carroll County.
-Marker is on Public Square south of West Church Street, on the right when traveling south.
+It is on Public Square south of West Church Street, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 403 Public Sq, Berryville AR 72616, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Carroll County War Memorial (within shouting distance of this marker); Berryville In The Civil War (within shouting distance of this marker); Concord School House (approx. 6.6 miles away); Skirmish At Yocum Creek (approx. 7.7 miles away); The I.O.O.F.
+At least 8 other markers are within 10 miles of this marker, measured as the crow flies: Carroll County War Memorial (within shouting distance of this marker); Berryville In The Civil War (within shouting distance of this marker); Concord School House (approx. 6.6 miles away); Skirmish At Yocum Creek (approx. 7.7 miles away); The I.O.O.F.
 Cemetery (approx. 8 miles away); The Potter's Field (approx. 8 miles away); The Berlin Wall (approx. 9.2 miles away); Laundry Spring (approx. 9.6 miles away).
 Touch for a list and map of all markers in Berryville.

 Regarding Carroll County Courthouse, Eastern District.
-Excerpt from the National Register nomination:

 Paid Advertisement